AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/protection/dns-protection.md

 This article is about AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
 To see how it works, [download the AdGuard app](https://agrd.io/download-kb-adblock)

 :::

+The DNS protection module can be accessed by tapping the *Protection* tab (second-left icon at the bottom of the screen) and then selecting *DNS protection*.